William Rufus Shafter: Early life

 Shafter was born in Galesburg, Michigan on October 16, 1835.
-Shafter was German-American.
-The name is the Americanized form of German Schäffter.
-He worked as a teacher and farmer in the years preceding the Civil War.
+His ancestors were of Scots-Irish descent and originally were settlers in Vermont.
+On his father's side, the family was of Scots-Irish descent, as his ancestor came from Northern Ireland and Scotland, arriving in Massachusetts in the year 1670.
+Subsequently, the Shafters later settled in Vermont.

 American Civil War and Indian Wars

-Shafter served as a 1st lieutenant the Union Army's 7th Michigan Volunteer Infantry Regiment at the battles of Ball's Bluff and Fair Oaks.
+Shafter served as a 1st lieutenant the U.S. Army's 7th Michigan Volunteer Infantry Regiment at the battles of Ball's Bluff and Fair Oaks.
 He was wounded at the Battle of Fair Oaks and later received the Medal of Honor for heroism during the battle.
 He led a charge on the first day of the battle and was wounded towards the close of that day's fighting.
 In order to stay with his regiment he concealed his wounds, fighting on the second day of the battle.
 On August 22, 1862, he was mustered out of the volunteer service but returned to the field as major in the 19th Michigan Volunteer Infantry Regiment.
 He was captured at the Battle of Thompson's Station and spent three months in a Confederate prison.
 In April 1864 after his release he was appointed colonel of the 17th United States Colored Infantry and led the regiment at the Battle of Nashville.

 By the end of the war, he had been promoted to brevet brigadier general of volunteers.
 He stayed in the regular army when the war ended.
 During his subsequent service in the Indian Wars, he received his "Pecos Bill" nickname.
 He led the 24th Infantry, another United States Colored Troops regiment, in campaigns against the Cheyenne, Comanche, Kickapoo and Kiowa Indian warriors in Texas.
 While commander of Fort Davis, he started a controversial court-martial of second lieutenant Henry Flipper, the first black cadet to graduate from West Point.
 In May 1897 he was appointed as a brigadier general.